loopandlearn/news/docs/edition/2024-02-05.md

 ## Expiration Times

-If you are building released `Loop` code using the Browser Build method, the reported expiration time is not correct.
+If you built released `Loop` code (version 3.2.x) using the Browser Build method, the reported expiration time is not correct.
 You have to look at the *TestFlight* app to see when it expires.

 As soon as the next version is released, this will be fixed.

 In the meantime, you can add this [customization](https://www.loopandlearn.org/custom-code/#tf-expire){:target="_blank"} to your browser build to get the correct date and stop the warning messages.
 Should you get stuck and need help, copy and paste the URL from your Actions page in a post on Facebook or zulipchat.

 ## Helpful Links